 The myth of “it’s got to be above the fold”

-According to general marketing knowledge, most experts will tell you to put your Call to Action buttons “above the fold”.
-The fold is that magical thing on your website that divides everything you see when you first come to a web page from the “stuff” below which you only see when you start scrolling.
+Some marketing experts will tell you to put your Call to Action buttons “above the fold”.
+The fold is that magical thing on your website that divides everything you see when you first come to a web page, from the “stuff” below which you only see when you start scrolling.
 That advice still has its value, but times have changed, and the fold has become less important.
 This is because everyone looks at your website on different devices and the fold will be in different places depending on whether you look at the web page on a computer screen, a tablet or a smart phone.
-Different screen sizes as well as different resolutions change how much you can see of a website.
+How much a reader will see when they first land on your website is affected by different screen sizes and resolutions.
 In addition, people are used to scrolling down to see more information, so the fold is no longer the hard line it used to be.

 For a blog post, you are usually giving people a call to action based on the content, so it doesn’t really make sense to put your CTA above the text.